buildout/buildout/doc/topics/variables-extending-and-substitutions.rst

 .. code-block:: ini

   [buildout]
-  eggs-directory = ~/.buildout/eggs
+  eggs-directory = eggs
-  download-cache = ~/.buildout/download-cache
+  download-cache = download-cache
   abi-tag-eggs = true

 See the section on :doc:`optimizing buildouts with shared eggs and